Tails of Instability and Decay: a Hydrodynamic Perspective

-The GHD equations depend on specific features of the model through the two-body scattering phases: \beq \varphi_{\pm\pm}(\theta)=0,\qquad \varphi_{\pm\mp}(\theta)=\mathrm{sech}(\theta\pm\sigma)\,,\quad \sigma \in \mathbb{R} \eeq where $\theta$ is the rapidity difference among particles and $\pm$ label the particle species.
-Particles $\pm$ have equal mass $m$.
+We study the $SU(3)_2$-homogenous sine-Gordon (HSG) model.
+It has a spectrum of two self-conjugate particles, and a $S$-matrix that breaks parity invariance.
+It is the simplest of the large family of $G_k$-HSG models labelled by a simply-laced algebra $G$ and an integer index $k$ (the level), whose integrability and $S$-matrices were studied in \cite{hsg,ntft,FernandezPousa:1997iu,smatrix}.
+Much work was devoted to the computation of form factors \cite{CastroAlvaredo:2000em,CastroAlvaredo:2000nk,CastroAlvaredo:2000ag,CastroAlvaredo:2000nr}, the application of the thermodynamic Bethe ansatz \cite{ourtba,CastroAlvaredo:2002nv,Dorey:2004qc}, and the study of mass-coupling relations \cite{Baj1,Baj2}.
+The { GHD equations require} the two-body scattering phases of the model: \beq \varphi_{\pm\pm}(\theta)=0,\qquad \varphi_{\pm\mp}(\theta)=\mathrm{sech}(\theta\pm\sigma)\,,\quad \sigma \in \mathbb{R} \eeq where $\theta$ is the rapidity difference and { $(\pm)$} label the particle species.
+Particles { $(\pm)$} have equal mass $m$.
 The Breit-Wigner formula predicts the formation of an unstable particle with mass and decay width both proportional to $e^{|\sigma|/2}$ for $|\sigma|\gg 0$.
-For $\sigma$ positive the scattering phases dictate that a particle $\pm$ has maximum interaction with a particle $\mp$ if it hits it from the right/left and their rapidity difference is of order $\theta=\mp \sigma$.
+For $\sigma$ positive the scattering phases dictate that a particle { $(\pm)$} has maximum interaction with a particle { $(\mp)$} if it hits it from the right/left and their rapidity difference is of order $\theta=\mp \sigma$.
 This feature means that interaction for each particle is maximised for either positive or negative rapidities, whereas particles behave as free fermions otherwise.
-In addition, each particle species interacts with its own kind always as a free fermion.
-Thus, in a Gibbs ensemble at temperature $1\ll T \ll e^{|\sigma|/2}$ the theory flows to a conformal field theory of central charge $c=1$ corresponding to two free fermions whereas for $T\gg e^{|\sigma|/2}$ it flows to an interacting theory with central charge $c=6/5$ \cite{hsg}.
-The larger number of degrees of freedom at high temperatures is linked to the presence of a finite proportion of unstable particles in the thermal state, allowed by the large energy.
+Particles of the same kind interact as free fermions.
+Thus, in a Gibbs ensemble at temperature $1\ll T \ll e^{|\sigma|/2}$ the theory flows to the conformal field theory of central charge $c=1$ for two free fermions, whereas for $T\gg e^{|\sigma|/2}$ it flows to an interacting theory with central charge $c=6/5$ \cite{hsg}.
+The larger number of degrees of freedom at high temperatures is linked to the presence of a finite proportion of unstable particles, allowed by the large energy.